csound-flossmanual/csound-floss/book/02-f-print.md

 # HOW TO: PRINT

-Unfortunately, Csound's print facilities are scattered amongst many different opcodes.
+Csound's print facilities are scattered amongst many different opcodes.
 You can print anything, but depending on the situation, you will need a particular print opcode.
-The following list is not complete, but will hopefully give some help to figure out the appropriate opcode for printing.
+The following list is not complete, but may give some help to figure out the appropriate opcode for printing.

 The main distinction is between printing at i-rate and printing at k-rate.

 Printing at i-rate means: Printing only once, at the start of an instrument instance.

 Printing at k-rate means: Printing during the performance of the instrument instance.
-Usually we will not print values every k-cycle because this would result in more than thousand printouts for a `sr = 44100` and `ksmps = 32`.
+Usually we will not print values every k-cycle because this would result in more than thousand printouts per second for a `sr = 44100` and `ksmps = 32`.
 So the different opcodes offer either a time interval or a trigger.

 ## Printing at i-rate